 - Supplements and pharmaceutical medications

-Recommendations for further resources such as qualified trainers and Board-certified veterinary behaviorists
+Recommendations for further resources such as qualified trainers and board-certified veterinary behaviorists.

-Once a plan is developed, progress evaluations will involve additional questionaries and videos.
+Once a plan is developed, progress evaluations will involve additional questionnaires and videos.
 Depending on the situation, these evaluations may be virtual or without the pet present.
 Our goal is to help improve communication between the owner and pet, leading to a better quality of life for all involved.

 If your pet could benefit from a behavior consultation, please call us today!